stateset/stateset-blockchain/README.md

-# Join the Stateset Blockchain Network
+# Stateset Blockchain Network

+Stateset proof-of-stake blockchain based on the Cosmos SDK and Tendermint.

 ::: tip
 See the [launch repo](https://github.com/stateset/launch) for